yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

      go into implementing a shim of significant size to support all pod features.
 This also adds maintenance overhead (e.g., `docker`).
   2. **High-level interface discourage code sharing and reuse among runtimes**.
-     E.g, each runtime implements an all-encompassing `SyncPod()` function that (re-)starts pods/containers and manage lifecycle hooks.
+     E.g, each runtime today implements an all-encompassing `SyncPod()` function, with the Pod Spec as the input argument.
+The runtime implements logic to determine how to achieve the desired state based on the current status, and (re-)starts pods/containers and manage lifecycle hooks accordingly.
   3. **Pod Spec is susceptible to inconsistent interpretations**.
 E.g., `rkt` does not support container-level operations and assume immutable pods.
   4. **Pod Spec is evolving rapidly**.
 New features are being added constantly.